pyjamabrah/pyjamabrah/content/products/cortex-m-102/index.md

           a: "The name you use on the platform will be printed as is on the Certificate when it is generated."
           open: "open"
         - q: "Can I follow the steps on my own PC?"
           a: "Yes for the most part.
-Better yet would be if you have a Linux machine."
+Better yet would be if you have a Linux machine.
+We will not support debugs on your personal support."
           open: "open"
+        - q: "Is doubt resolution support provided?"
+          a: "The courses is self-paced.
+We do not support Q/A or doubt resolution.
+The platform provides a way for you to ask questions that other students can respond to."
+          open: "open"
 ---

 # What is so special about this course?

 Every complex embedded systems solution uses an OS/RTOS for implementing the state machine.
-An OS at it's core implements a task scheduler (among other things) and not everyone understands how it works.
+An OS at its core implements a task scheduler (among other things).
+Not everyone understands how it works.

-The design of this course is deliberate in the sense that, in an attempt to implementing the "Scheduler" the student will learn the CPU operations, how assembly programs are written and how scheduling works.
-Completing this course will set the student up to understand work efficiently with an operating system, like the FreeRTOS.
+The design of this course is deliberate in the sense that - in an attempt to implementing the "Scheduler" you will learn the CPU operations, how assembly programs are written and how scheduling works.

+Completing this course should set you up to understand & work efficiently with an operating system (like the FreeRTOS).